-What do I mean by Remedial Pilates?
+What is Remedial Pilates?

 Pilates is a form of exercise invented by Joseph Pilates a 100 years ago.
 It is designed for all ages, abilities and fitness levels.
 By exercising in the Pilates technique you will develop controlled movement and gain strength in your core muscles.
-Your core is comprised of a group of muscles which stablise and support your structure and improve your balance.
+Your core is comprised of a group of muscles which stabilise and support your structure and improve your balance.

 The vast majority of our aches and pains are caused by joints misalignment and if we learn to identify this misalignment and how we can correct it, we can then support our body and lead pain free life with good mobility and ability.

 In Remedial Pilates we learn how to activate our core stabilisers and how to move safely with precision and control.
 It is incredibly important to teach our body correct movement patterns that will keep us safe while we go about our daily tasks, whether be it sitting in an office, cleaning, gardening, DIY, training, running, playing sport, golf and many more.

 In Remedial Pilates we aim to achieve muscular balance which is paramount for moving in an efficient manner that prevents injuries.